Finglas/blog/content/2015/dependency-elimination-principle.md

 Title: Dependency Elimination Principle
-Date: 2015-03-11 22:19
+Date: 2015-03-01
 Author: Shaun Finglas
-Tags: abstractions, http://schemas.google.com/blogger/2008/kind#post, dependencies, abstractions-series
+Tags: abstractions-series, tutorial
-Slug: dependency-elimination-principle
+Slug: 2015/03/dependency-elimination-principle

 This is the third, and final part of my series on abstractions.